What is the Mediterranean diet?

 With this emphasis on whole foods and minimal processing, it tends to be an eating pattern that ticks all current public-health priorities.
 It’s lower in salt, added sugars, saturated and trans fats and rich in dietary fibre, lean protein and, most importantly, an abundance of phytonutrients.

 However, we can’t just look at food as the secret to this success.
 Even 50 years after migrating to Australia, elderly Italians will still take an evening passeggiata (stroll) around the neighbourhood and maintain daily activity.
 Or your Greek neighbours might grow olive trees in the front yard or forage for roadside horta (an edible bitter green), maintaining a connection to their food supply.
 And you only have to attend a Greek wedding or Spanish festival to see the benefits of a strong, supportive community in maintaining mental wellbeing, especially as we age.
 It’s about adopting the whole lifestyle – not just cooking a tomato-based pasta every now and again.

 Can you follow a Mediterranean diet on WW?

 Absolutely!
 The Mediterranean diet isn’t a ‘diet’ in the way you might normally think – you’re not meant to stop it once you reach your desired weight, and it’s not just about eating certain foods.
 To reap the full benefits it needs to become a way of life, supported by physical activity and strong community bonds.
 Sound familiar?
 WW encourages and supports these same principles.
-On the WW program, many Mediterranean foods are ZeroPoint™ foods including fruits, vegetables, legumes, fish and seafood.
+On the WW weight loss program, many Mediterranean foods are ZeroPoint™ foods including fruits, vegetables, legumes, fish and seafood.